Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 3. Variable names are `CaSe SeNsItIvE`.
 This means that `a` and `A` are two different variable names!

 4. Variable names must not be keywords.
 A keyword is a reserved word in any programming language that has a special meaning!
-For example, `#!java int` is a keyword in XS because it is used to declare a variable of the `#!java int` data type.
+For example, `#!cpp int` is a keyword in XS because it is used to declare a variable of the `#!cpp int` data type.

 While these are the only *laws* that you absolutely must follow, there are some conventions or *unwritten rules* that all programmers agree to follow to make their code more readable, and more clear.

 1. When you are writing a variable name that is just one word, it is conventional to write it in all small letters.
-For example `#!java int radius = 10;` or `#!java String name = "Alian713";`.
+For example `#!cpp int radius = 10;` or `#!cpp string name = "Alian713";`.

 2. When you are writing a variable name that consists of more than one word, then it is conventional to write it in a special case known as "camel case".
 Camel case is where the first letter of every word is capitalised except the first word.
-For Example: `#!java float gearRatio = 2.2;` or `#!java String firstName = "Bruce";` or `#!java String lastName = "Wayne";`.
+For Example: `#!cpp float gearRatio = 2.2;` or `#!cpp string firstName = "Bruce";` or `#!cpp string lastName = "Wayne";`.

 3. When you are writing a variable that is supposed to just store the value of a constant, one which you never intend to change, it is conventional to use capital letters and words are separated by underscores.
-For example: `#!java float PI = 3.14159;` or `#!java float GOLDEN_RATIO = 1.61803;`.
+For example: `#!cpp float PI = 3.14159;` or `#!cpp float GOLDEN_RATIO = 1.61803;`.

 4. Variable names should be precise and mnemonic.
 That is, they should indicate to a casual programmer their purpose.
 Usage of single letter variable names is discouraged unless it is a throwaway or temporary variable.wdww